nickfrey/BC-transit-tracker/README.md

 ![](steps-img/4-complete.jpg)

 You may need to make minor adjustments to the position of the displays to ensure they are flush with the front of the frame, and that the LEDs are aligned with each other.
-To make these adjustments, you can loosen the bolts slightly and hold the displays in place while tightening them back up.
+To make these adjustments, you can loosen the screws slightly and hold the displays in place while tightening them back up.
 I recommend using slight pressure toward the top and center of the frame so that there is minimal gap between them and that they are vertically aligned.

 Plug the board in to make sure everything still works.
 If it does, you're all set!
 If it doesn't, you may need to open the frame and inspect the connections again.